loogg/agile_modbus/examples/README.md

 Under such a fast data flow, `broadcast_slave` must use the `frame_length` parameter in `agile_modbus_slave_handle` to handle sticky packets.

-- Enter the `rtu_broadcast` directory and open `Linux Shell`.
+- Enter the `build/bin` directory and open `Linux Shell`.
 The demonstration effect is as follows

   **Notice**: